 Strong atom-light coupling is the key to quantum information processing with atoms and photons.
 It is a common belief that a strong optical field is required to generate a strong atom-light coupling.
-However, a recent theoretical study conducted by researchers in CQuIC and the Sandia National Labs demonstrated that, by placing the atoms at an azimuthal position where the guided probe mode of a waveguide has the lowest intensity, the atom-light coupling is the strongest for quantum measurement applications.
+Following this school of thought, great challenges including heating and decoherent photon scattering problems have been encountered in experiments to enhance atom-light coupling by placing atoms in the strongest trapping field, which hindered the implementing of quantum communication and quantum computing applications using atoms.
+Surprisingly, a recent theoretical study conducted by researchers in CQuIC and the Sandia National Labs demonstrated that, by placing the atoms at an azimuthal position where the guided probe mode of a waveguide has the lowest intensity, the atom-light coupling is the strongest for quantum measurement applications.

 In this study, the authors consider an atom-nanophotonic waveguide interface, where atoms are trapped in the evanescent field of a waveguide which has an effective diameter (a few hundred nano-meters) less than the wavelength of the light and supports two orthogonal guided modes.
 They use cooperativity to quantitatively characterize the atom-light coupling and study the enhancement of cooperativity in the atom-light interface near a nanophotonic waveguide for application to quantum nondemolition (QND) measurement of atomic spins.
 Here the